bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    '.map'returns an array, whereas '.forEach' does not.

 2. What is the difference between a function and a method?

+    A method is a function that is created in an object.

 3. What is closure?

+    Closure is the group of variables that are in scope when a function is declared, which get stored along with the function declaration.

 4. Describe the four rules of the 'this' keyword.

+    Global Binding - 'this' refers to the global object when called in global scope without 'use strict' applied Implicit Binding - 'this' refers to the object to the left of the dot - the object whose scope it is in Explicit Binding - 'this' refers to the argument that is specified when the functions like 'call' and 'bind' are invoked New Binding - 'this' refers to the new object that is created by the constructor, when a constructor function is invoked

 5. Why do we need super() in an extended class?

+    'super()' links the properties and methods of the parent class specified by 'extends ...' to the child class

 ## Project Set up